-Electrolysis is a scientific process employed to destroy hair roots permanently.
+Electrolysis is a scientific process to destroy hair roots permanently.
 First, a thin probe is inserted into a hair follicle all the way down to the root.
-Then, a small amount of electricity is applied to the root through the probe.
+Next, a small amount of electricity is applied to the root through the probe.
 This destroys the hair growth tissue.
 Finally, the hair is pulled out from the hair follicle using a tweezer.

 Deep coarse hairs are not always eliminated with one treatment.
 Hairs that have been plucked can be stubborn due to follicle distortion.
 Breaking down these hairs may require additional treatments.
-Also, hair grows in different stages, so keeping a regular schedule will help to make sure that all of the hair in the treated area has been epilated during its active growing stage.
+Also, hair grows in different stages so keeping a regular schedule will help to make sure that all of the hair in the treated area has been epilated during its active growing stage.

 It is normal for your skin to appear red and it may be slightly swollen.
 This is alleviated by placing an ice pack covered with a damp towel directly to the treated area for about 15-20 seconds and then removing it for a few seconds.
 Repeat this process for 10-20 minutes.

 If you find that your skin breaks out following treatment it may be necessary to apply an antibiotic cream.
 Any irritation after treatment is temporary and will usually disappear after a few days.

 There are several factors which contribute to excess hair growth, such as heredity, hormones, medications, age, pregnancy, friction and excessive use of temporary hair removal treatments.

 Electrolysis has been around for more than 125 years and has been proven to be permanent.
 Although laser may seem quicker, be aware that it only reduces hair growth and does not work on all skin tones or hair colors.
 Electrolysis works for every skin tone and on all hair types.
 Laser can be expensive and requires several treatments to just reduce the hair growth.
 Over time, electrolysis is not only more effective; it is also less expensive as the results are permanent.